omar251/meta-ai-api/doc/CLI_USAGE.md

 # Meta AI CLI Tool Documentation

 The Meta AI CLI tool provides a comprehensive command-line interface for interacting with Meta AI.
-It supports both one-off prompts and interactive sessions, with various output formats and authentication options.
+It supports both one-off prompts and interactive sessions, with various output formats, authentication options, intelligent text-to-speech, and a colorful interface.

 ## Installation